russelljjarvis/teiili/docs/scripts/Tutorials.rst

     from teili.models.builder.synapse_equation_builder import SynapseEquationBuilder
     from teili.models.parameters.dpi_neuron_param import parameters as neuron_model_param

 We define the target for the code generation.
-As in the previous example we use the ``numpy`` backend.
+As in the previous tutorial we use the ``numpy`` backend.

 .. code-block:: python

     prefs.codegen.target = "numpy"

-We define a simple input pattern using brian2's ``SpikeGeneratorGroup``.
+We define a simple input pattern using Brian2's ``SpikeGeneratorGroup``.
 This will consist of two neurons, one will send excitatory and the other inhibitory spikes.

 .. code-block:: python